 A big part of the mukbanging experience is the potential ASMR component.
 ASMR stands for “autonomous sensory meridian response” and people who experience this phenomenon claim they receive immense pleasure from watching or listening to everyday habits like whispering, hair brushing, folding clothes and more.
 ASMR artists, such as American YouTuber Trisha Paytas, often perform in videos with food, and sounds like slurping, chewing, crunching and many other noises emitted while eating, give many devotees the "tingles."
 For mukbang fans like Sammy Bosch, who admits she initially thought watching and listening to other people eat was weird, it’s almost hypnotic.

-“I prefer the seafood, crab and ramen videos,” Bosch told TODAY Food, who credits the videos for helping curb her hunger and relieve her stress.
+“I prefer the seafood, crab and ramen videos,” Bosch told TODAY in 2018, who credits the videos for helping curb her hunger and relieve her stress.
 “While watching others eat rich food you can fantasize that you are eating it.
 For me, I associate food with pleasure.
 So, watching these videos makes me feel happy.”

 Mukbangers may chow down on everything from dozens of bowls of ramen, to buckets of KFC, multiple pizzas, piles of crab legs, pails of candy and even heaping helpings of salad.

 But how much are these YouTubers really making?

 "It really depends on how you use your platform," Soo Tang, whose YouTube channel, MommyTang, has over 496,000 subscribers, told TODAY.
 Tang, like all of the top YouTubers with monetized videos, takes a share of the ad revenue generated by views.
 "I'm based in the U.S., so payout is different from mukbangers in Korea.

 "However, once you get popular, you can make close to $100,000 a year here in the U.S. There are many endorsements, e-book and product review payouts."